Wok vs Frying Pan: What Is the Difference

 Not bad, right?

 Want to know the differences between skillets and frying pans?
-My article Skillet vs Frying Pan answers all your questions.
+My article Skillet vs frying pan answers all your questions.

 When to Use a Frying Pan

-Larger protein ingredients (whole pieces of pork, chicken, and steak) can be seared and then quickly pan flashed in a frying pan in a way that’s almost impossible to do with a wok.
+When you want to cook food larger protein ingredients (whole pieces of pork, chicken, and steak) can be seared and then quickly pan flashed in a frying pan in a way that’s almost impossible to do with a wok.
 The same is true of vegetables and other larger ingredients.

 Frying pans also make flipping different dishes really simple and straightforward thanks to the smaller and gently sloped walls.
 Pancakes in a frying pan are a lot easier to pull off than pancakes in a carbon steel wok, that’s for sure.

 Learning what cookware professional chefs use can help you decide the correct shaped carbon steel pan for your needs.
-You can also find out why a professional chef would choose a cast iron wok or a cast-iron skillet over other cookware materials.
+You can also find out why a professional chef would choose a cast-iron wok or a cast-iron skillet over other cookware materials.

 Learn the differences between these types of pans in my article: cast iron vs carbon steel pans